 Projects that involve moving of walls, electric, plumbing, heating and air conditioning, roofing need a building permit.
 If you are planning an interior painting, tile or wallpaper project, a permit is not required.

-Larger projects such as additions, patios, pergola, outdoor kitchens, generators and fences require Architectural Review Commission or Plan Commission Zoning Board of Appeals approval.
+Larger projects such as additions, patios, pergola, outdoor kitchens, generators and fences require Architectural Review Commission or Plan Commission Zoning Board of Appeals approval prior to submitting a permit application.
 See the ARC/Building & Zoning Page for more details.

 List of Items Requiring a Permit

 Exterior air-conditioning condensers, generators or heating units must follow zoning setback and landscape screening requirements.